DragorWW/handsontable/README.md

 1. A recommended way to install Handsontable is through [Bower](http://bower.io/search/?q=handsontable) package manager using the following command:

   `bower install handsontable --save`

+  or you can install by [npm](https://www.npmjs.com/package/handsontable) `npm install handsontable --save`

   Alternatively, you can [download it in a ZIP file](https://github.com/handsontable/handsontable/archive/master.zip).